Global markets follow Wall St lower after Fed bump - WTMJ

 The S&P 500 fell to 3,915.46.
 The Dow Jones Industrial Average lost 0.5% to 32,862.30.
 The Nasdaq slid 409.03 points to 13,116.17.

-Bank stocks did well because investors bet higher interest rates would translate into higher profits.
-Wells Fargo rose 2.4%, Bank of America added 2.6% and JPMorgan Chase gained 1.7%.

-Also Thursday, the Labor Department said the number of Americans who filed for unemployment benefits last week rose to 770,000, well above historic levels.

-In energy markets, benchmark U.S. crude added 4 cents to $60.10 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets Friday, benchmark U.S. crude added 4 cents to $60.10 per barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the basis for international oil prices, shed 1 cent to $63.27 per barrel in London.

 The dollar edged down to 108.64 from Thursday’s 109.00.
 The euro advanced to $1.1932 from $1.1915.